Relative Foster Care

 Also known as Kinship Care

-Relative Foster Care refers to children who are provided temporary or permanent care by relatives or close family friends (“fictive kin”).
-Relatives are frequently the preferred resource for children who are removed from their parents’ care because they help maintain a child’s connection to family and community.
+Relative Foster Care is temporary or permanent care provided to children by relatives or close family friends (“fictive kin”).
+Relatives are frequently the preferred resource for children in foster care because they help maintain a child’s connection to family and community.
+CHS is dedicated to helping relative caregivers provide children with the love and support they need until a permanent plan is determined.